cavukovic/cavukovic.github.io/README.md

 -   Calendar has arrows at the top to scroll through the months
 -   Clicking 'Change View' switches between a weekly view and month view
--   Menu button opens a menu that allows the user to customize holiday prefrences and search for holidays
+-   Menu button opens a menu that allows the user to customize holiday prefrences, search for holidays, and toggle dark mode
 -   Today's date is emphasized with a shadow
 -   Clicking the month at the top returns you to the current month